Easysort/Easysort/docs/products/index.md

 2. Build the central technology needed to deploy such facility and focus on selling that as intermediate products.

-Based on Per Flybjerg's book "Get big things done", we are much close to 2 than 1.
+Based on Per Flybjerg's book "Get big things done", we are much closer to 2 than 1.
 First lets look at what is needed to build a complete sorting facility:

 1. AI Detection System of extremely high quality (speed, accuracy, reliability)